VirgilSecurity/virgil-sdk-php/docs/keys.md

 > **Note:**

-> If signed version of the endpoint is used, the public key will be removed immediately without any confirmation.
+> If signed version of the action is used, the public key will be removed immediately without any confirmation.

-> If unsigned version of the endpoint is used the confirmation is required.
-The endpoint will return action_token response object property and will send confirmation tokens on all public key’s confirmed UDIDs.
+> If unsigned version of the action is used the confirmation is required.
+The action will return action_token response object property and will send confirmation tokens on all public key’s confirmed UDIDs.
 The list of masked UDID’s will be returned in user_ids response object property.
 To commit public key remove call persistKey() action with action_token value and the list of confirmation codes.

 ```php
 <?php